pmfeen/edge-of-stochastic-stability/README.md

 Use `visualization/template.ipynb` for visualizing runs.
 This notebook should be extended for more concrete plots.
 One can either specify the wandb ids to plot (can be taken e.g. from the run's url in the web interface), or pull all the runs from one tag (convenient for sweeps, see below)

 ## Varying hyperparameters
-- You can start with changing the learning rate/step size: notice how the 2/η threshold moves
+- You can start with changing the learning rate/step size: notice how the 2/η threshold moves.
-- Changing batch size: notice how the level of stabilization of lambda_max changes (the bigger the batch size, the higher the level)
+- Changing batch size: notice how the level of stabilization of lambda_max changes (the bigger the batch size, the higher the level).
 - If you set learning rate as too low (relative to the "difficulty" of the problem), you might not enter EoSS regime.
 That is, you are going to converge before progressive sharpening brings you to regime of instability, and batch sharpness stabilizes below 2/η.
 - If you set batch size too small (for the given step size), you might actually not converge.
 That is, you will enter a sort of EoSS-like instability regime, where batch sharpness is around 2/η, but there is no loss reduction happening.
 The reason behind this is usually ill-conditioned landscape, and is the exact situation of when in training one needs to increase the batch size/reduce the learning rate to "continue" training - i.e. indicating that there is no direction in the landscape which will continue training without causing progressive sharpening (which cannot happen because batch sharpness is already at 2/η).

 ## Things to be added at some point
-- Transformer support - ViT (easier), for language (harder)
+- Transformer support - ViT (easier), for language (harder).
 - Dataloader support (rather than loading the whole dataset into the memory).
 Not too diffcult - just make sure you are not making slow operations like the unparallelized imagine transformation of PyTorch.
 When I first did it, it took most of the computation time.
 - Batches in the Hessian-vector product.
 Right now when computting the full-batch lambda_max, we might run out of memory on bigger models.
-It can be computed with smaller chunks of samples (Hessian is additive), but then you kinda lose the current speed-up where you keep one of the forward passes
+It can be computed with smaller chunks of samples (Hessian is additive), but then you kinda lose the current speed-up where you keep one of the forward passes.
 - Froward-mode AD + batching of vectors in the hvp.
 Honestly, unsure about this one.
-It is supposed to speed-up computation/use less memory, but in my experiments I didn' notice any improvements
+It is supposed to speed-up computation/use less memory, but in my experiments I didn' notice any improvements.
-- Deterministic batches (determined by the epoch) - necessary for the restarts to see the exact same batches (easy)
+- Deterministic batches (determined by the epoch) - necessary for the restarts to see the exact same batches (easy).
 - Tracking of distance between weights in different runs.
 I would recommend using a random projection, but it would be good to track this, the style of "Break-even point.." by Jastrzebski et al. and "Edge of Stability" by Cohen et al. One should use a projection to smaller random subspace (there is a way to do that efficiently).
 - CI tests
 I would also appreciate pull requests with any of those!